protoop/newspapers-scraper/README.md

 A. Here is the rule of thumb :

-* The scrapper only keeps track of the articles displayed on the newspapers' homepages
+* The Scraper only keeps track of the articles displayed on the newspapers' homepages
 * The premium/restricted articles are never retained
 * The ads are never retained
 * The blog posts are never retained